 Add a page to the site (choose Full Page Application for the page type if you only want the form application on the page).
 Call it Guest Survey.

-Add the Form widget to the page.
-If you used a full page application, click the Configure Page button () and choose Form from the Full Page Application dropdown.
+Add the Form widget to the page if you’ve chosen a Widget Page.
+If you used a full page application, use the page configuration to choose Form from the Full Page Application dropdown.

 Once the Form widget is on the page, click Select Form, choose the Guest Survey form, and click Save.

-Close the Form dialog window and your form is ready for Lunar Resort site users.
+Close the Form—Configuration dialog window and your form is ready for Lunar Resort site users.

 To display the form on a dedicated page accessed only by its link: